MMFFLL/Open-Science-Pipeline/README.md

-# Personal Open Science Pipeline
+# Open Science Pipeline
 ## Description
-POSP aims to develop a modular, portable method for every step involved in producing open, reproducible, and collaborative scientific works.
+OSP aims to develop a modular, portable method for every step involved in producing open, reproducible, and collaborative scientific works.

 ## Installation